MLAB-project/unitemp-flipperzero/README.md

 3) Open the application on your Flipper: `Applications->GPIO->Temp sensors reader`
 Note: If you get the message "API version mismatch" after updating the firmware, download and install Unitemp again

+### Compilation

+Use the [ufbt](https://github.com/flipperdevices/flipperzero-ufbt) to compile and install the development version directly to flipper.

+    ufbt update
+    ufbt && ufbt launch

 ## Need help?
 Discussions?

 Join the discussion, ask a question, or just send a photo of the flipper with sensors to [Discord](https://discord.com/channels/740930220399525928/1056727938747351060).
 [Invite link](https://discord.com/invite/flipper)